kyaguya/just-some-my-random-write/README.md

 # welcome to my random write up
-this made for my cyber security experience
+this made for my cyber security or IT experience